The third UK Election in less than five years is in the history books – with the Conservatives winning the 2019 General Election with a huge majority.

-The United Kingdom goes to the polls on Thursday (December 12th) for the third General Election in just over four years, and at the time of writing, the betting suggests the Conservatives are likely to comfortably win more seats than Labour.
+The United Kingdom went to the polls on December 12th for the third General Election in just over four years, and despite late support for Labour – at least in the betting – in the hours leading up to Election day, Boris Johnson’s Conservatives romped to victory, winning with their biggest majority since 1987.

 If you’re on this page, you’re likely already aware that political betting is big business these days.
-Over £20million was wagered in the United Kingdom alone on the last General Election back in 2017, with several bookmakers taking six-figure bets on Election markets from customers across the UK.
+Over £20million was wagered in the United Kingdom alone on the last General Election, with several bookmakers taking six-figure bets on Election markets from customers across the UK.

 To say there’s a lot for political punters to get excited about in the coming weeks would be a huge understatement, and betting on politics is expected to grow in terms of the range of markets, and the sums wagered, in the coming months and years.

-And while the immediate focus when it comes to the latest political betting odds concerns Brexit and the next upcoming UK General Election, betting on the next US Presidential Election is also popular – partly thanks to Donald Trump.
+And while the immediate focus when it comes to the latest political betting odds concerns Brexit and the future of Labour and Lib Dems, betting on the next US Presidential Election is also popular – partly thanks to Donald Trump.

 Brexit betting has been ongoing in various shapes and forms since before the EU Referendum.
 Back in 2016, ‘Leave’ had been 9/1 as polls closed on voting day, while Remain had been odds-on throughout the day as the United Kingdom went to the polls.
 In fact, a Remain verdict was rated about a 90% certainty with some bookmakers as the polls closed.